Martino Tirimo

 Repertoire and recordings

-Among over 50 recordings are the two Chopin Concertos with the Philharmonia (BMG), the two Brahms Concertos with the London Philharmonic (EMI) and a CD of Rachmaninov's Concerto No.2 and Paganini Rhapsody with the Philharmonia, which became one of EMI's best sellers and for which he received a Gold Disc in 1994 (sales of this disc in the UK alone topped 200,000 in 1993).
+Among over 50 recordings are the two Chopin Concertos with the Philharmonia (Alto), the two Brahms Concertos with the London Philharmonic (EMI) and a CD of Rachmaninov's Concerto No.2 and Paganini Rhapsody with the Philharmonia, which became one of EMI's best sellers and for which he received a Gold Disc in 1994 (sales of this disc in the UK alone topped 200,000 in 1993).
 He has also recorded the complete piano music of Debussy (4 CDs) and Janacek (2 CDs).

 Cartoon of Tirimo and Schubert